cisco/cisco-network-puppet-module/README.md

 --
 ### Type: cisco_vni
-Manages the VNI (VXLAN Network Identifier) configuration of a Cisco device.
+Manages the VNI (Virtual Network Identifier) configuration of a Cisco device.

 #### Parameters